jgte/zh/english.md

 Hot water is available in both toilet rooms and in the kitchen, and is supplied by the water heater above the kitchen sink.
 The water heater is automatic, meaning it will turn on whenever a hot water tap is opened.
 Note that it can take a minute or so before hot water reaches the toilet room upstairs.
 Make sure the yellow valve is open before using hot water.
 Refer to the section on [gas](#gas) for more information about the gas supply.

 The water heater has a safety feature which prevents operation when the carbon dioxide concentration is too high.
-Although the exhaust gases of the water heater are diverted outside through a dedicated conduct, it may happen during stormy or windy conditions that theses gases have difficulty flowing out, increasing the concentraction of carbon dioxide and shutting down the gas heater.
+Although the exhaust gases of the water heater are diverted outside through a dedicated conduct, it may happen during stormy or windy conditions that theses gases have difficulty flowing out, increasing the concentration of carbon dioxide and shutting down the gas heater.
 If that is the case, open the kitchen window and external door (unlock it with the key hanging on the wall to the left of the door), close the internal door and wait for 10 minutes before trying again.
 Once the kitchen is ventilated (which fortunately happens quickly when windy), the gas heater will start working again automatically once you open a hot water tap.

 There are some buttons and a dial on the water heater but they only control how hot the water gets.
 There is an on/off button but it should never be off.

 During the summer months, due to the large influx of tourists, the public water network is in high demand and, for this reason, the water pressure may drop considerably, specially between 19:00 and 21:00, when everyone is coming back from the beach.
 This may make it difficult to regulate the temperature of the water in the bathtubs, specially upstairs.
 The problem is that, starting from full hot water, as you turn the tap towards cold water (even if done slowly and progressively) there will be a point when the pressure of the hot water drops below the minimum level that the water heater can handle, and it will cause the gas burner to shut down.
 This means that the water is either too hot (because insufficient cold water is mixing with the hot water) or too cold (because no hot water is flowing due to the gas burner being off).
 Unfortunately, there isn't a good way to fix this issue because it originates in the low water pressure in the public water network.
 Fortunately, this problem is most significant in the bathtub upstairs, while downstairs the problem is much more manageable, partly because the hot water reaches the shower head very quickly, so it's easier to control, partly because the water pressure is higher.

+Note also that the water pressure is (usually) not enough to supply both showers with hot water at the same time.

 # Operations